lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Notes/7-22; Computers and Pointers.md

 			- ![[Pasted image 605.png]]
 		- if you try to derefence a pointer of nullptr value, the program will crash (= **segmentation fault**), but if you derefence a pointer of garbage values, you get unpredictable behaviour which is arguably worse
 	- use the box and arrow diagrams to understand what exactly is happenning
+- a nice analogy from assign5 about memory leaks;
+	- *"A leak is analogous to forgetting to check out of your hotel room, causing the hotel staff to believe your room is still occupied and to not reassign it to a new customer."*

 rip binky 1999-1999